przemyslawzalewski/redbird/README.md

 - Automatic TLS Certificates generation and renewal
 - Load balancer
 - Register and unregister routes programmatically without restart (allows zero downtime deployments)
-- Docker support for automatic registration of running containers
 - Cluster support that enables automatic multi-process
 - Based on top of rock-solid node-http-proxy and battle tested on production in many sites
 - Optional logging based on bunyan